docusign/docusign-esign-java-client/README.md

 3. As returned by login method, the baseUrl includes the API version and account id.
 Split the string to obtain the *basePath*, just the server name and api name.
 Eg, you will receive `https://na1.docusign.net/restapi/v2/accounts/123123123`.
 You want just `https://na1.docusign.net/restapi`
 4. Instantiate the SDK using the basePath.
 Eg `ApiClient apiClient = new ApiClient(basePath);`
 5. Set the authentication header as shown in the examples by using `Configuration.Default.AddDefaultHeader`

-## User Applications that use OAuth Authentication
-1. After obtaining a Bearer token, call the [OAuth: Userinfo method](https://docs.docusign.com/esign/guide/authentication/userinfo.html).
-Obtain the selected account's `base_uri` (server name) field.
-The url for the Userinfo method is account-d.docusign.com for the demo/developer environment, and account.docusign.com for the production environment.
-1. Combine the base_uri with "/restapi" to create the basePath.
-The base_uri will start with na1, na2, na3, eu1, or something else.
-Use the basePath for your subsequent API calls.
-4. Instantiate the SDK using the basePath.
-Eg `ApiClient apiClient = new ApiClient(basePath);`
-5. Create the `authentication_value` by combining the `token_type` and `access_token` fields you receive from either an [Authorization Code Grant](https://docs.docusign.com/esign/guide/authentication/oa2_auth_code.html) or [Implicit Grant](https://docs.docusign.com/esign/guide/authentication/oa2_implicit.html) OAuth flow.
-5. Set the authentication header by using `Configuration.Default.AddDefaultHeader('Authorization', authentication_value)`

 Testing